 Cleaning Your Stylus:

-While the stylus might be one of the the smallest parts on your turntable, it's also one of the most important - and keeping it clean is crucial.
+While the stylus might be one of the smallest parts on your turntable, it's also one of the most important - and keeping it clean is crucial.

 Fortunately, cleaning it is a simple task and can be easily done with an inexpensive brush like the Pro-Ject Clean It, the sticky and effective Pro-Ject Vinyl Clean or a brush + fluid combo such as the Clearaudio 'Elixir Of Sound' cleaner.

-While these cleaning implements are specifically designed to work with such a delicate component like the stylus, it hopefully goes without saying - take extreme care when using any cleaning implement with your stylus!
+While these cleaning implements are specifically designed to work with such a delicate component as the stylus, it hopefully goes without saying - take extreme care when using any cleaning implement with your stylus!